-The heritage revitalization agreement (HRA) is a voluntary agreement between land owners and the City.
-This agreement is given effect though a By-law under Section 966 of the Local Government Act.
-The proposed HRA By-law is attached as Appendix I to this report.
-The HRA By-law consists of two parts, as follows:
+The heritage revitalization agreement (HRA) is a voluntary agreement between the landowner and the City.
+This agreement is given effect though a by-law under Section 966 of the Local Government Act.
+The proposed HRA By-law is attached as Appendix I. The HRA By-law consists of two parts, as follows: